cramik/google-drive-index-scraper/README.md

 # google-drive-index-scraper / redacted-scraper

-Scrapes download links from  Google-Drive-Index (https://gitlab.com/GoogleDriveIndex/Google-Drive-Index) type websites
+Scrapes download links from  Google-Drive-Index (https://gitlab.com/GoogleDriveIndex/Google-Drive-Index) based websites through the use of selenium

 Unfortunately, the website I use this on has a download quota.
 Because of this, I will not be releasing the name of this website publicly on this repo until it is down in hopes to not bombard them with tons of requests from people who can't handle themselves.
 If you ask I might tell though.